How are the Professional MBA and the Executive MBA Programs different? [back to top]

 Where are classes held?
 When are they? [back to top]

-The Executive MBA Program is offered in Moraga (choose between Monday and Wednesday evenings or Saturdays), San Ramon (Tuesday and Thursday evenings)and Silicon Valley (Tuesday and Thursday evenings), while the Executive MBA Program's hybrid format holds live web conferencing classes two nights per week and meets face-to-face on alternating Saturdays.
+The Executive MBA Program is offered in Moraga (choose between Monday and Wednesday evenings or Saturdays) and San Ramon (Tuesday and Thursday evenings), while the Executive MBA Program's hybrid format holds live web conferencing classes two nights per week and meets face-to-face on alternating Saturdays.

 Is the GMAT required? [back to top]